marcustyphoon/marcustyphoon/README.md

 - [ ] undraft the PR with xkit.interface.hide when it comes out
 - [ ] maybe look into radio buttons
 - [ ] maybe add excluded blogs
+- [ ] implement whatever changes no recommended gets from the PR review

 Hide "where were we"